-Chang started his early music training on piano under the guidance of his pianist mother, who was a graduate of the Royal Academy of Music in London and a professor at the Shanghai Conservatory of Music.
+He started his early music training on piano under the guidance of his pianist mother, who was a graduate of the Royal Academy of Music in London and a professor at the Shanghai Conservatory of Music.

-After winning the 1978 Young Artist Competition held in Shanghai as the first-ever violist in China to win such a competition, he came to the U.S. with full scholarship offers from The Julliard School, New England Conservatory, and the Eastman School of Music.
+After winning the 1978 Young Artist Competition in Shanghai as the first-ever violist in China to win such a competition, he came to the U.S. with full scholarship offers from The Julliard School, New England Conservatory, and Eastman School of Music.